Simon-Stone/SerialPort/README.md

 ## Getting started
 To use the `SerialPort` in your own project, add the folder `SerialPort/include` to your include directories and link against `SerialPort/lib/Release/SerialPort.lib` on Windows or `SerialPort/lib/Release/libSerialPort.a` on Linux.

-The class interface is currently undocumented but hopefully self-explanatory.
 Here is a minimal example to get you started:

 ```cpp
 #include <chrono>